AMD Reaches Highest CPU Market Share Since 2007, Q3 2020 Report (Updated)

 But AMD's share gains certainly aren't limited to the desktop PC segment; the company is on a full-court press that sees it gaining share from Intel in every segment that it competes in.

 Intel still insists it isn't receiving more competition than it expected, so perhaps the company has planned to cede market share across the board.
 Intel has also seen a drastic shift in its product mix to lower-priced desktop PC chips, implying that AMD's share gains are coming in the high-end margin-rich segment of the market.
 You can read more about that here.
-We also have additional comments from Dean McCarron of Mercury Research in each section below, and he backs up our assertion that AMD is expanding its share in the high-end of the desktop PC market.
+We also have additional comments from Dean McCarron of Mercury Research in each section below, and he confirms our assertion that AMD is expanding its share in the high-end of the desktop PC market.

 AMD's impressive gains in the desktop PC market come before the launch of its Zen 3 Ryzen 5000 processors, which the company claims take the leadership position over Intel in every metric - including Intel's last bastion: Gaming.
 Those chips land November 5.